 Emirates Skywards: The Best Way to Book Emirates First Class Awards

 Emirates has a long list of partners.
 From hotels to credit cards, there is no shortage of partners from which you can transfer points or miles to your Skywards account.
-As of writing this post, here are just some of the programs that are transfer partners with Emirates Skywards frequent flyer program:
+As of writing this post, here are just some of the programs that are transfer partners with the Emirates Skywards frequent flyer program:

 - American Express Membership Rewards: 1:1 transfer ratio